 AMICUS began ten years ago with the goal of raising glocal – think global and act local – citizens.
 To act upon a global stage, English language ability is an important tool, and our immersion education program is effective because it involves the students using English as a method, as a tool, rather than an end in itself.
-Likewise, as this last year has shown, competency in ICT is a tool that students will need, and why we are embracing ICT and technology for everyday use in the school.
+Likewise, as the last couple of years has shown, competency in ICT is a tool that students need, and why we are embracing ICT and technology for everyday use in the school.

 Above all I would ask our students to have confidence.
 This includes of course the technical confidence that comes from practice and experience, but also the deep confidence that comes from a sure sense of self and identity.
 Our greatest mission as a school is to provide an environment in which children feel secure, feel valued and feel happy.
 Where all children develop a sense of self-worth and respect for the worth of other people.
-Where identity and diversity are not threats, but a source of security and comfort, and the confidence that come with it.
+Where identity and diversity are not threats, but a source of security and comfort, and the confidence that comes with it.
 I hope our students leave here seeing change as an opportunity to improve society, local or global.

 Our multi-national staff, student body, innovative approaches to education and our location gives us a wonderful opportunity to achieve all this, and I am honored to have the opportunity to contribute to the continued progress and improvement of the school, and the provision of a wonderful world in which for children to grow and learn.